This is not a statement of doom and darkness. Its just math.

 But what of the Club 99 and all those associated — founders, workers, early investors, families, vendors etc. What are they supposed to do?
 They have sacrificed time, money, opportunity and relationships to chase a dream which turned into a nightmare.
 Their livelihood cannot be just brushed away in words like ‘boom and bust cycle’, ‘down rounds’, ‘winner takes all’ and any other term used frequently within the start up circles.

 The purpose of this post is not to discourage.
 Quite the opposite.
 There can be life after death for every business.
-But only if you prepare for it from birth.
+But only if a you prepare for it from birth.
 A friend told me recently that it is unfortunate the term ‘startup’ has come to mean a business which gets VC funding, usually technology enabled.
 But that’s only one kind of business opportunity.
-There are so much more ways of approaching a new business idea.
+There are so many more ways of approaching a new business idea.
 I agree with him a 100%.
 Here I offer a few pointers which helped me to build Awesummly and I strongly believe these can be helpful for every startup.

 1. Get a hold of your dream.
 All founders espouse their ‘dream’.
 But most of what I have heard translated in simple English means ‘I too want to get rich, that other guy got rich’.
 This is not a valid dream, vision, mission whatever you call it.
 The dream of your business has to be truly linked to the problem you want to solve.